cbil-vt/DDN3/README.md

 ```
 It will compare the output of DDN with reference values.
 It tests DDN with various acceleration strategies.

+## Experiments
+The simulation-related code can be found at https://github.com/cbil-vt/DDN3_simulation.
+The results of the simulation and the figures are archived here: https://zenodo.org/records/10543473.

 ## Contributing

 Please report bugs in the issues.